Frequently Asked Questions

 - All planned features are present, but debugging is still in progress and it has not passed QA testing.

 - Release Candidate means that it is feature complete and has passed all internal debugging tests, but the software is still in a pre-release stage to see if the public has any problems with it.
-It is the policy of CutCodeDown to hold a software package at RC status for three weeks before releasting it to production.
+It is the policy of CutCodeDown to hold a software package at RC status for at least three weeks before releasting it to production.
 If any bugs are found in a release candidate they are fixed, a new release candidate will be issued, and the product will remain at RC status for another three weeks.

 - A version considered suitable and reliable for daily use, having passed both internal bug testing and quality assurance, as well as a public trial period as a release candidate.